 The message may include the NF Set ID of the expected NF Service Producer instances.

 The message may include a list of S-NSSAIs of the NF Service Consumer.

+The message may include the Area of Interest of the NF Service Consumer.